openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `domain`: REQUIRED (string).
 The value of this claim MUST be the Credential Issuer Identifier.
   * `challenge`: REQUIRED when the Credential Issuer has provided a `c_nonce`.
 It MUST NOT be used otherwise.
 String, where the value is a server-provided `c_nonce`.
 It MUST be present when the Wallet received a server-provided `c_nonce`.

-The Credential Issuer MUST validate that the `proof` is actually signed with a key in the possession of the Holder.
+The Credential Issuer MUST validate that the W3C Verifiable Presentation is actually signed with a key in the possession of the Holder.

 Cryptographic algorithm names used in the `proof_signing_alg_values_supported` Credential Issuer metadata parameter for this proof type SHOULD be one of those defined in [@LD_Suite_Registry].